 The portrait of Edward Ellis has been conserved at a cost of £3659.67 from the Museum Collection Fund.
 It will be displayed alongside the painting of his sister Hannah (see homepage).

 Artist: Richard Phelps (1718 – 1785)

 Seen here in Museum of Somerset, the painting of Taunton Castle, East Indiaman of 1790, highlights the career of Sir Benjamin Hammet MP (1736-1800) who was born and educated in Taunton.
 SANHS paid for the vital conservation work of the painting and co-sponsored the biography of Hammet by Mark McDermott, seen here second from the right.
-Mark is a former President of the society and one time editor of its Proceedings.
+Mark is a former President of the Society and one time editor of its Proceedings.
 His book is available here.
-Hammet was an assertive and controversial figure in the City of London, whose name lives on in the street bearing his name in his native town.
+Hammet was an assertive and controversial figure in the City of London.
+His legacy lives on in Taunton through the street bearing his name.